ReasonMakes/flow/README.md

 - Menu/Unlock Cursor: Escape

 ## Mechanics
-- Dash: Input the dash while mid-air.
+- [Unimplemented:] Dash: Input the dash while mid-air.
 You will dash in whatever direction you are inputting, not just where you are looking.
 Slide: Run forward until you build up enough speed and then hold the crouch/slide input.
 You can get more speed/distance by jumping out of the slide at the right time to avoid ground friction.
+You need to remain in the slide for some time to get all of the possible speed from it before jumping out of it.
-- Wall Climb: Run forward whilst facing a wall.
-Your vertical acceleration wanes as you climb but returns over time while you are not climbing.
-Wall bouncing will tire out your climb energy.
+- Slope Movement: Run forward whilst facing a wall.
+Your slope movement energy wanes as you climb but returns when you stand on a flat surface.
+[Unimplemented:] Wall bouncing will tire out your climb energy.
-- Wall Bounce: Whilst climbing, hold jump.
+- [Unimplemented:] Wall Bounce: Whilst climbing, hold jump.
-- Wall Run: Whilst climbing, face parallel to the wall.
+- [Unimplemented:] Wall Run: Whilst climbing, face parallel to the wall.
 It is much faster to move diagonally into the wall.
-- Air Strafe: Develop at least some speed, then let go of the forward input and instead hold a sideways input while very gradually looking in that direction.
-You will be able to accelerate beyond the maximum speed you could otherwise achieve through running alone.
+- Air Strafe: Develop sufficient speed, then jump, then while midair let go of the forward input and instead hold a sideways input while very gradually and steadily yawing toward direction.
 You can alternate directions to go in a relatively straight path.
+You will be able to accelerate beyond the maximum speed you could otherwise achieve through running alone (but not beyond what can be achieved from slide-jumping).
+This tech is most useful for extending the duration you would otherwise be able to maintain a high speed for - especially by combining it with bunny-hopping.
+- Bunny-hopping: Hold jump.
+This will cause you to jump the moment you are able to, maximizing the time you spend in the air, reducing friction, and helping you to maintain speed.
+If you combine this with a slide right as you hit the ground you can reduce friction even further.
+To maintain air control, release the slide when off the ground.

 ## Licence
     Flow